reynaldesgr/contact-manager/README.md

 # ``C# - Project : contact manager``

+Contact Manager is a C#/.NET-WPF application - it allows you to organize your contacts and directories.

 <img src="https://i.ibb.co/5KDwgtC/screen-app.png" alt="screen-app" border="0">

 ## ``Features``

-- Create, edit, and manage contact information.
+- **Contact creation**: Create new contacts with detailed information.
-- Organize contacts into directories.
+- **Folder organization**: Organize contacts into folders for better categorization.
-- Save and load your contact data.
+- **Data persistence**: Save and load your contact data to continue where you left off.
-- Easy-to-use command-line interface.

-## ``Getting Started``

-1. Clone this repository to your local machine.
-2. Build the project using your preferred C# development environment.
-3. Run the ContactManager application.
-4. Follow the on-screen instructions to interact with your contacts and directories.

 ## ``Usage``

-The Contact Manager provides a menu-driven interface for performing various tasks, including:

-- Creating new folders and contacts.
-- Displaying the current directory structure.
+- **Create new contacts**: Add new contacts with essential details.
+- **Organize contacts**: Place contacts into specific folders for efficient management.
-- Selecting the current folder.
+- **View directory structure**: Visualize the current structure of your directories.
-- Saving and loading contact data.
+- **Switch current folder**: Easily select the active directory for contact management.
+- **Save and load data**: Safeguard your contact data by saving and loading it as needed.